Home > Personal Injury Legal Services > QLD Workplace Injury Lawyers Brisbane > WorkCover Lawyers Gold Coast

 Splatt’s Gold Coast compensation lawyers provide workers’ compensation legal advice on a 100% no-win, no-fee basis.
 Pay when you win and zero if you lose with no upfront costs.

-Injured workers may be confused about the type of workers’ compensation claim and navigating complex personal injury laws.
+Injured workers may be confused about the type of workers’ compensation claim and complex personal injury laws.
 Our Gold Coast workers’ compensation lawyers provide 100% no-win, no-fee legal support for the following:

 WorkCover QLD is a statutory body of the QLD Government and the primary workplace accident insurer.
-Anyone who sustains a work-related injury could be eligible to file a statutory claim for WorkCover compensation and receive benefits like weekly income payments, medical treatment costs, rehabilitation and return-to-work programs.
+Anyone who sustains a work-related injury could be eligible to file a statutory claim for WorkCover compensation and receive benefits like weekly income payments, medical treatment costs, rehabilitation expenses and return-to-work programs.

-Furthermore, eligibility for statutory benefit claims does not rely on proving fault (as with common law claims); hence, you do not need to prove who was to blame for harm.
+Furthermore, eligibility for statutory claims does not rely on proving fault (as with common law claims); hence, you do not need to prove who was to blame for harm.
 Experienced lawyers can explain how it works.

 You could sue for common law damages when an employer’s negligence causes physical or mental harm.
 If successful, a workers’ compensation insurance company generally funds a lump sum compensation payout.
 Furthermore, common law compensation payments are in addition to payments available under the QLD workers’ compensation scheme.